Local governing bodies: FAQs

 - Can trustees also be local governors?

-- Can the chair of trustees also chair LGBs?
+- Can the chair of trustees also be chair of an LGB?

-- Can MAT central staff sit on the LGB?
+- Can MAT central staff sit on an LGB?

 - Can the clerk of one LGB be a local governor on another LGB in the same MAT?